Israeli–Palestinian conflict: Apartheid

-In July 2024, the International Court of Justice determined that Israeli policies violate the International Convention on the Elimination of All Forms of Racial Discrimination.
-As of 2022, all the major Israeli and international human rights organizations were in agreement that Israeli actions constituted the crime of apartheid.
 In April 2021, Human Rights Watch released its report A Threshold Crossed, describing the policies of Israel towards Palestinians living in Israel, the West Bank and Gaza constituted the crime of apartheid.
+As of 2022, various Israeli and international human rights organizations were in agreement with the report Israeli actions constituted the crime of apartheid.
 A further report titled Israel's Apartheid Against Palestinians: Cruel System of Domination and Crime Against Humanity was released by Amnesty International on 1 February 2022.
+However, others have disagreed with the characterization.
+The head of the International Committee of the Red Cross to Israel has said the organization rejects the charge.
+In 2023, US House of Representatives passed a resolution calling the Apartheid claim "absurd."

-In 2018, the Knesset passed the Nation-State law which the Israeli legal group Adalah nicknamed the "Apartheid law."
+In 2018, the Knesset passed the Nation-State law which the Israeli legal NGO Adalah nicknamed the "Apartheid law."
 Adalah described the Nation-State law as "constitutionally enshrining Jewish supremacy and the identity of the State of Israel as the nation-state of the Jewish people."
 The Nation-State law is a Basic Law, meaning that it has "quasi-constitutional status," and states that the right to exercise national self-determination in Israel is "unique to the Jewish people".
+In July 2024, the International Court of Justice determined that Israeli policies violate the International Convention on the Elimination of All Forms of Racial Discrimination.
+Law Professor Solon Solomon said "the court's stance suggests a hesitation to explicitly opine" on the apartheid claim.